sanjeev003/100_days_of_data_science/README.md

 # 100_days_of_data_science

-This Repo is all about the necessary python stuff you need to know when you are intrested to kick start your carrer in Data Science and I'll continuously keep updating this for 100 days 🤞🤞🤞
+This Repo is all about the necessary python stuff you need to know when you are intrested to kick start your carrer in Data Science and I'll continuously keep updating this Repository for 100 days.
+I am currently learning it from Udemy and thought of sharing it with you Bud 🤞🤞🤞